mattyschell/cscl-subaddress-matched/README.md

 are not changed.
 Expect this to require between 30 and 60 minutes.

-The source table is registered with the ESRI geodatabase but is non-spatial with no archiving, no editor tracking, and almost no manual editing.
+The source table is registered with the ESRI geodatabase but is non-spatial with no archiving, no editor tracking, and is rarely edited.
 There is no versioned view allowing SQL access.

 ## 2. Load the enhanced csv in the same schema